 Travel Advice for China and Asia

-I love traveling, as you can probably tell.
-I already mentioned traveling to Haiti during college, and I had never been to any other countries before moving to China (China was country #3 if you include my home country).
+I love traveling, as you can probably tell and I already mentioned traveling to Haiti during college, but I had never been to any other countries before moving to China (China was country #3 if you include my home country).
 I traveled to Thailand for a week last year during one of my teaching breaks.
 However, most of the traveling I’ve done since moving to China has been within China.
 This is a HUGE country with so many fascinating places, food, and people.

 Thanks to teaching breaks, paid vacation (the kindness of the school I work for), and low cost of living, I have been blessed to travel to many of those places and meet many of those people.
 I have been to 17 cities within China, each with a different culture and unique atmosphere.
 I have seen the Great Wall in Beijing (Side note from My Open Passport: She met me on that tour!), the Bund in Shanghai, the amazing Terracotta Warriors in Xi’an, cute pandas in Chengdu, the breathtaking Avatar Mountains in Zhangjiajie, the ancient rice terraces in Guilin, eaten breakfast in Guangzhou (早茶, or “morning tea”), and had 臭豆腐 (“stinky tofu”) in Changsha. 小炒肉 (literally “little fried meat,” or as we like to call it, “pork and peppers”) is probably my favorite Chinese dish, and you can find it in my “home” province of Hunan.
 If you are a history buff or a foodie, you will definitely love China!
 I can’t say I have just one favorite place, because each place is amazing in its own way.